 - Some very random things: The seven greatest true Keanu Reeves stories ever told, all of which are amazing.

 - The movie trilogy: The Matrix, The Matrix Reloaded and The Matrix Revolutions are all available super-cheap on one DVD.

-- On philosophy: The Matrix and Philosophy: Welcome to the Desert of the Real is a deep-thinking book Sarah has been working her way through this year.
+- On philosophy: The Matrix and Philosophy: Welcome to the Desert of the Real is a deep-thinking book Ashar has been working her way through this year.

-- More philosophy: More Matrix and Philosophy: Revolutions and Reloaded Decoded is the sequel to the book above, and one Sarah wants to read as well.
+- More philosophy: More Matrix and Philosophy: Revolutions and Reloaded Decoded is the sequel to the book above, and one Ashar wants to read as well.